ooliver1/nextcord.gay/README.md

 # nextcord.gay

 > [!CAUTION]
-> I no longer own this domain.
+> I no longer own the `nextcord.gay` domain. https://nextcord-gay.ooliver.workers.dev has been kept up as it does not cost me anything.

 > [!WARNING]
 > This has now been archived.
 I was not willing to pay $30 to renew this domain (it was $8 for the first year), so this has come to its graceful end.